Niranjan-GopaL/Data_Logger/Devlog.md

-## THings to Implement
+## Things to Implement
-- Write to a file
+- Write to a file [DONE SUCCESSFULLY]
 - Have an option to define DEFAULY parameter names

+#### Additional
+- Date parameter and have an eay way to input date
+- Value validation for DEFUALT parameters

 ### Problem to solve :-

 Received data to save: [
   { parameter: 'Age', value: '20' },
   { parameter: 'ID', value: '543' },
-  { parameter: 'Name', value: 'Niranjan' },
+  { parameter: 'Name', value: 'ni' },
   { parameter: 'Weight', value: '61' }
 ]
 Error writing file: [Error: ENOENT: no such file or directory, open 'D:\Code Practise\Data_Logger\server\data\2024-05-16T19-04-09-788Z.txt'] {